What to Know

-The body of paramedic and firefighter Nicole Mittendorff was found dead yesterday in Shenandoah National Park and she died of suicide, a medical examiner has confirmed to News4.
+The body of paramedic and firefighter Nicole Mittendorff was found yesterday in Shenandoah National Park.
+She died of suicide, a medical examiner confirmed to News4.

 A team of National Park Service and Virginia State Police personnel Mittendorff's remains about 2 p.m.
 Thursday in rocky terrain about 330 yards from the White Oak Canyon trail, where the search for 31-year-old Mittendorff was focused.

 Mittendorff's 2009 Mini Cooper was found by a U.S. park ranger Saturday in a White Oak Canyon parking area more than a mile from where the remains were found.
 A suicide note was found in Mittendorff's car, police said Thursday night.

 "The physical and digital evidence collected during the course of this investigation -- to include a note recovered from her car -- leads us to believe there was no foul play involved in her death," a state police representative said in a statement.

 Mittendorff's family posted on its Find Nicole website: "Nicole has been found.
 Our hearts are broken.
 We thank you for your support and [we] ask that you keep our family in your prayers in the challenging days ahead."